google-deepmind/neptune/README.md

 ## Downloading the Data

 We provide links to json files that contain the YouTube IDs and annotations for each split below.
+Please see the paper for details regarding each split.

 The json files contains the following fields: